- Maintenance Request Form

 Students with Disabilities

-If you are a student with a disability who has particular requirements with respect to housing, you are asked to contact the Associate Director of Community Housing with documentation pertaining to your condition and your requirements specifically with respect to living accommodation (please note it is not assumed that students who require disability-related accommodation in other areas of University life e.g., in the classroom will necessarily have special requirements related to housing).
-Please be specific and provide as many details as possible about your particular requirements and functional limitations e.g., needing to live on the first floor due to mobility impairment.
+If you are a student with a disability who has particular requirements with respect to housing, you are asked to complete and submit a Special Consideration Form.
+Please note it is not assumed that students who require disability-related accommodation in other areas of University life e.g., in the classroom will necessarily have special requirements related to housing.

 Community Housing will do its best to meet your needs.
 Please be aware however, that the aim of the disability accommodation process at Queen’s is to help students with disabilities find living accommodation at the University that is most appropriate to their requirements, not to ensure their preference of living accommodation.